Wall Street heads for subdued start as Netflix, oil drop

 Analysts said they were looking for steers from the European Central Bank on Thursday, followed by the Federal Reserve and Big Tech earnings on Wall Street next week.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 1.1%.
-Australian stocks (.AXJO) dropped 0.3% but shares in China (.CSI300) recouped early losses and rose 0.3% due to positive earnings from the healthcare and banking sectors.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 1.1%.
+Australian stocks dropped 0.3% but shares in China recouped early losses and rose 0.3% due to positive earnings from the healthcare and banking sectors.

 The dollar traded 0.15% higher against a basket of six major currencies at 91.354.